Find international production companies, services and crew

 Overview and productions

-The Norwegian Film Institute is the main financing body and offers a variety of funding programmes for the development and production of feature films, TV dramas, documentaries and games.
-Minority co-production funding is also available, and priority is given to projects with a strong artistic potential and/or recognised potential in the Norwegian market.
-“Regional funding can also be combined with the film incentive,” notes Norwegian Film Commission chief executive Meghan Beaton.
-Her commission is an independent foundation based in Bergen, separate from the Norwegian Film Institute.
+The Norwegian Film Institute (NFI) is the country’s main public financing body, offering a wide range of funding programmes for the development and production of feature films, TV drama, documentaries and games.
+Minority co-production funding is also available, with priority given to projects demonstrating strong artistic ambition and/or clear potential in the Norwegian market.

 Overview and productions